Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 - Build a keystore

 ### Setting up Java JDK

+**NOTE: There are additional undocumented steps for configuring any version of Java later than 8.
+Java 8 (aka 1.8) is recommended.**

 1. Run this command in a Terminal or Git Bash session to see if you have your JDK configured already.
 If you see a 1.8.x version (or newer if you installed a newer version), then you are ready to proceed to step 3.
    ```